arrayexpress/ae_auto/docs/source/structure.rst

    b.
 Oracle: Contains the gateways and transaction scripts for each Oracle Database.

-* Resources: This package contains the scripts and tools required to access external services such as Europe PMC and ENA services.
+* :ref:`resources`: This package contains the scripts and tools required to access external services such as Europe PMC and ENA services.

-* Settings: Contains the app settings like the database connection parameters, the physical paths for data on the shared storage ... etc.
+* :ref:`settings`: Contains the app settings like the database connection parameters, the physical paths for data on the shared storage ... etc.

-* Utils: Contains shared utilities like email services, parsers, and wrappers to already existing tools like fastaq validators ...etc.
+* :ref:`utils`: Contains shared utilities like email services, parsers, and wrappers to already existing tools like fastaq validators ...etc.

 * Services: Exports different  functionality of the package as a REST web service to be used by other local tools.
  This can be added later after the core is developed by using Django REST Framework or any other alternative.